Side-stick

 A side-stick or sidestick controller is an aircraft control stick that is located on the side console of the pilot, usually on the righthand side, or outboard on a two-seat flightdeck.
 Typically this is found in aircraft that are equipped with fly-by-wire control systems.

 The throttle controls are typically located to the left of a single pilot or centrally on a two-seat flightdeck.
 Only one hand is required to operate them; two-handed operation is neither possible nor necessary.

 Prevalence

-The side-stick is used in many modern military fighter aircraft, such as the F-16 Fighting Falcon, Mitsubishi F-2, Dassault Rafale, and F-22 Raptor, F-35 Lightning 2, Chengdu J-20, AIDC F-CK 1 Ching-Kuo and also on civil aircraft, such as the Sukhoi Superjet 100, Airbus A320 and all subsequent Airbus aircraft, including the largest passenger jet in service, the Airbus A380.

-It is also used in new helicopter models such as the Bell 525.
+The side-stick is used in many modern aircraft, such as the: